AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 # CQL Services

+## About

 CQL Services is an Express.js application that provides RESTful services for executing CQL.
 Currently two services are provided:

 - CQL Exec: A custom RESTful API for invoking CQL and receiving back the calculated results as JSON
 - CQL Hooks: A standards-based RESTful API that exposes configured CQL according to the [CDS Hooks](https://cds-hooks.org/) standard

+The CQL Exec API was used to pilot the [Statin Use for the Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults) artifact in 2017.

-_NOTE: The CDS Hooks standard is not yet finalized, so some aspects of this service will likely need modification when CDS Hooks 1.0 is released._
+The CQL Hooks API was developed as a proof-of-concept and has not yet been piloted in a clinical environment.
+As the CDS Hooks standard is not yet finalized, some aspects of the CQL Hooks service will likely need modification when CDS Hooks 1.0 is released.

+These prototype services are part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and developed under contract with AHRQ by [MITRE's CAMH](https://www.mitre.org/centers/cms-alliances-to-modernize-healthcare/who-we-are) FFRDC.

+## Contributions

+For information about contributing to this project, please see [CONTRIBUTING](CONTRIBUTING.md).

+## Development Details

 This project was initialized using the [Express application generator](https://expressjs.com/en/starter/generator.html) (from which it gets its project structure and dependencies).

-# Installing as a Service on Windows Server 2012

-An earlier version of this service was originally piloted on Windows Server 2012.
-Installation instructions are [here](docs/windows_2012_install.md).

-# Installing for Development
+### Installing for Development

 To use this project in a development environment, you should perform the following steps: